Fernando Cordeiro talks about his Vets4Pets business as well as being the most sought-after vet in Harrogate.

 28mins 19s: What are the strangest animals or the most unusual animals that you’ve had here in Harrogate?
 I had a pet goat coming in to be neutered.
 And as long as it’s a pet, I can see any animal.
 Basically, the practice is not licensed, let’s say, for farm animals, so for livestock, but as long as it’s a pet, we can see.

 30mins 09s: Is there anything that the people of Harrogate do with their dogs, which is unusual or any particular animal that people have lots of or don’t have lots of?
 We’ve got dog owners and cat owners, rabbit owners, guinea pig owners.
 There’s not much difference there.
 I think something that probably strikes me more as Harrogate specific is the diversity of the clients.
-So, we’ve got clients from all over the world and some of these pets come with them.
-So, I’ve got cats that come from Japan and United States, Brazil, all over Europe.
-So, it’s kind of fascinating that we have so cosmopolitan pet community and that’s quite a nice thing and quite unique for Harrogate.
+We’ve got clients from all over the world and some of these pets come with them.
+I’ve got cats that come from Japan and United States, Brazil, all over Europe.
+It’s fascinating that we have such a cosmopolitan pet community and that’s quite a nice thing and quite unique for Harrogate.

-32mins 19s: Do you have any tips for people who are looking for a dog, perhaps their first dog, and they want to give a stray a home or they’d really go for a puppy where they probably know where the puppy is come from and have an idea of things which might impact the puppy and really ensure that the puppy isn’t going to bite their kids?
-I think it’s amazing that people want to bring home a dog that didn’t have a good life up till then.
-And a lot of people, that’s what they want to do.
-They want to bring home an animal, give them a chance, give them a nice home, look after them.
-And the good thing about an adult in a homely situation is that usually the charities are pretty good at assessing the animal, their behavior, the character.
-So they can give that information to the new owners and they will assess if it’s right for them as well.
-In terms of puppies, obviously, there’s a lot of talk of puppy trade and puppy farms, which may not have good welfare standards.
-Some of them may be illegally traded.
-So, people need to probably be more careful when they get a puppy that it’s coming from a genuine place.
-What we usually recommend, if people decide to get a puppy, is to see the mum of the puppy.
-If you don’t see the mom with the puppy, that could be an indication that these might be chains of illegal puppy traders.
-So, for example, if it’s a family that they have a dog, they wanted to have puppies.
-So, they will happily show the mum of the puppies so that give them the assurance that it’s a puppy that was born in that family.
+32mins 19s: Do you have any tips for people who want to give a stray dog a home or for puppies?
+Usually charities are pretty good at assessing the animal and they can give information to the new owners and assess if it’s right for them as well.
+In terms of puppies, there’s a lot of talk of puppy trade and puppy farms; some of them may be illegally traded.
+People need to be more careful when they get a puppy that it’s coming from a genuine place.
+If people decide to get a puppy, see the mum of the puppy.
+If you don’t see the mum with the puppy, that could be an indication that these might be chains of illegal puppy traders.
+They will happily show the mum of the puppies to give them the assurance that they were born in that family.

-35mins 09s: How does a dog react to their perhaps getting hit by a car and then waking up and it’s without a leg?
-Sadly, when there’s an accident, most of the traumas can be repaired.
-That’s one thing.
+35mins 09s: How does a dog react to getting hit by a car and then waking up and it’s without a leg?
 Only sometimes when blood circulation is compromised that amputation is the best option.
-And it’s truly the best option in those cases.
-And, in my experience, those who don’t have this self-conscious image, as long as they’re fed, as long as they have the attention of the owners, that’s what matters to them.
-They don’t care how they look like.
-And, actually, when we have to go through an amputation, when the leg is gone, when the limb is gone, they feel better because they know that that that leg is not good anymore.
-When it’s gone, they actually perk up and they can recover much quicker and respond to pain relief much better than then when they have the injured leg that needs amputation.
-So, from my experience, dogs and cats, they don’t have the complex of having lost a limb.
-Actually, as long as they have food and attention, they’re happy.
+In my experience, they aren’t self-conscious.
+As long as they’re fed and have the attention of the owners, that’s what matters to them.
+When we have to go through an amputation, when the leg is gone, they feel better because they know that it wasn’t good anymore.
+They actually perk up and recover much quicker and respond to pain relief much better than when they have the injured leg that needs amputation.

 37mins 13s: What happens to the good leg?
 The good leg tends to get stronger.
-So, they develop extra mass.
+They develop extra mass.
 Sometimes that needs to be taken care through physiotherapy because they may have muscle pains.
 Usually, if they’re struggling, there are things that can be done.
-One thing that is important is to keep a healthy weight in that situation so they don’t carry extra fat, for example.
+One thing that is important is to keep a healthy weight so they don’t carry extra fat, for example.